 If you have a question or issue with an Iowa work comp. claim then you should consider calling an attorney for assistance.
 We offer injured workers a no-cost work injury consultation where we will answer your questions and tell you what we think the best thing is for you to do moving forward.
 Sometimes this may be that you have been paid all you are owed or other times it will be that we think we can get you additional compensation.
 However, if you don't call you will never know so give us a call at 641-792-3595.

 If you are not ready to speak with an attorney, but still have questions about your Iowa workers compensation claim, then you should request a copy of our latest Iowa Workers Compensation book that includes the Injured Workers Bill of Rights, a chapter on employment law matters like the FMLA, ADA, etc. and much more.
 We offer our book at no cost to you because we have seen far too many injured workers in Iowa make costly prevents mistakes.
 To request your copy to read in the comfort of your own hope click here.
-We will send you the book and a bonus DVD which will explain the work comp system in more detail and answer many of your questions in our Frequently Asked Questions Chapter.
+We will send you the book which will explain the work comp system in more detail and answer many of your questions in our Frequently Asked Questions Chapter.
 Request your copy now before you make a costly avoidable mistake.